childcaremap/NYCdaycare/README.md

 Mapping:

 Right now, cartoDB is used for the mapping.
 It's difficult to update the information, but using their API could possibly make it easier.

+License:

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.